 How do we take a DNA sample?

-However, the most rapid, safe and easy method to extract DNA is to use saliva sample and this is what we use in DNANUTRICOACH® for our nutrigenetic analysis.
-That is because saliva sampling
+However, the most rapid, safe and easy method to extract DNA is to use the saliva sample and this is what we use in DNANUTRICOACH® for our nutrigenetic analysis.
+That is because of saliva sampling:

 - does not require special training,

 - is safe and excludes any possibility of HIV or other virus infection and

 - can be performed by anyone whenever they are.

 A saliva sample is painless and it collects cells from the inner linings of the mouth and mouth white blood cells.
 These DNA-containing cells are collected with a specific swab and DNA is easily extracted.
 The swabs are easy to handle and post and do not require special handling.
 Salivary DNA is equivalent in quantity and purity to DNA obtained from blood and salivary DNA stability is also very good.

 There are crucial requirements that we need to pay special attention to before we take the saliva sample.
 The requirements are to follow two important steps: